gogorush/simple_auth/README.md

 # Simple Authentication Service
 This project provides a simple authentication service using Go.
 It supports functionalities such as user creation, role management, and token-based authentication.
+**This is a simple version which covered all apis in the description, but not a real-world working solution, so I made another version is storage branch**

 ## Table of Contents